 Day 1: Prep

-Start the autolyse.
-At least 30 minutes before mixing up the dough (several hours before is great too!), combine the flours and water.
+Optional autolyse: At least 30 minutes before mixing up the dough (several hours before is great too!), combine the flours and water.
 Let sit, lightly covered, until time to mix the dough.
+Note, I do not always do an autolyse, and have not personally detected much of a difference when I do!
+See if it has an effect for you.

-When your starter is fully mature (has doubled), mix 240 g into the autolyse thoroughly.
+When your starter is fully mature (has doubled), mix 240 g into the autolyse thoroughly (or, if you did not do an autolyse, mix the starter with the flours and water).
 Let sit, lightly covered, for 30 minutes.

 Sprinkle the salt atop the mixture and pinch and fold it into the dough.
 Let sit, lightly covered, for 1 hour.